-The UK has a strong regulatory regime for exploratory activities, and over 50 years of experience of regulating the onshore oil and gas industry nationally.
-We are bringing that experience to bear and measures are in place to ensure on-site safety, prevent environmental contamination, mitigate seismic activity and minimise greenhouse gas emissions.
+The UK has a strong regulatory regime for exploratory activities, and many decades of experience of regulating the onshore oil and gas industry.
+We are bringing that experience to bear and measures are in place to ensure on-site safety, prevent environmental contamination, mitigate seismic activity, and to monitor and minimise greenhouse gas emissions.

 2. Why do we need gas?